raison00/LayoutExplorer/README.md

 * [Flutter Layout Explorer Contextual UX](https://github.com/flutter/devtools/issues/1546): UX Workflow: Add option to quickly jump to overflowing widget
 * [Flutter Visual Search & Browse in IDE](https://github.com/flutter/flutter-intellij/issues/4081): Provide an in-IDE widget search and browsing experience that covers all Flutter stock widgets and a few popular community-generated widgets.
 Widget preview images and rich descriptions should be readily accessible in the IDE for the user to assess relevance to their tasks.
 * [Persist the memory profile timeline](https://github.com/flutter/flutter/issues/44013#issuecomment-596662684): UX Workflow: the memory profile timeline
+* [Design DevTools Landing Page](https://github.com/flutter/devtools/issues/433): Having a page like this, perhaps served from /, would address a few workflow issues.